-G: I’d like to know more about the people you knew who were killed.
+G: If it’s okay, I’d like to know more about the people you knew who were killed.
 How did they die? <pause> Are you comfortable talking about this?

 L: It’s okay.
 I knew a journalist from Torreon [in Coahuila State, west of Nuevo León] who was shot and killed in his own house, in front of his wife and children.
 Also, a colleague of mine from Monterrey has been missing – along with his cameraman – since 2007, when the security situation really changed for the worse.
 I’m sure they’re dead.